Updated: Jan 1

 American soldiers are very well compensated.
-There is a chapter in my next book on national security, which includes martial science, statistics of war, and threat assessments.
+Not only did I understand this in my line of duty to the US military as a contractor, but also I thoroughly analyzed the subject for Alvarism's next textbook.
+There is a chapter on national security, which includes martial science, statistics of war, and threat assessments.

 I’ve served our military for six years of my career, which is a point of pride, because every man in my family since WW1 served with honor.
 And how lucky am I, to stand on the shoulders of those giant men of my family.
-I’ve had a chance to make more of a difference for the US military than any of them, and I am very grateful for that blessing.
+I’ve had a chance to make more of a difference for the US military than they could, and I am grateful for that blessing.

 One of my dozens of major tasks involved *surprise* cost benefit and budget analysis with computer programming.
 In the process I came across an unclassified report (not even FOUO, don’t worry).
 The goal of the report was to discern how DoD was compensating soldiers in an itemized manner.
 That was a while ago.
-Back then, this deceptive meme above read something like “soldiers risk their lives and are only paid $26,000 per year, how shameful.”
+Back then, there were deceptive memes like the one above.
+They read something like “soldiers risk their lives and are only paid $26,000 per year, how shameful.”

 The problem is that it’s completely false.
-You could get by on $26,000 too, if your retirement, bonus retirement (pension), healthcare, bonus retirement healthcare, housing, food, duty-free cheap living items, moving expenses, college subsidy, and other fringe benefits were given to you.
+How shameful is it to spread falsehoods about the US military management structure.
+You could get by on $26,000 too, if your basic retirement (social security), bonus retirement (pension), healthcare, retirement healthcare, housing, food, duty-free cheap living items, moving expenses, college subsidy, and other fringe benefits were given to you.

-Those who read Economic Sovereignty, understand this correct way of looking at your compensation, and taxation so you understand how to get the most out of your job hunting, job expenses, and negotiation.
+Those who read Economic Sovereignty, understand this correct way of looking at compensation, and taxation so they understand how to get the most out of their job hunting, job expenses, and negotiation.

-I got into a debate with an administrator from DoD about that report.
+I got into a debate with an administrator from DoD about the report.

 I told him, “Look, if enlisted want to get more money in their pocket, why don’t you treat them with the respect that private corporations do – give them the choice of whether they want cash in their pockets, or 60% compensation from benefits and subsidies.
 Give them 30% in benes and subsidies.
 Let them use the cash freely otherwise. $60k with 30% benes is massively generous for a 19-21 year old.”
 (Remember this was in 2012)